Tunisia Opposition Figures Get Prison Terms In Mass Trial - UrduPoint

 Among those sentenced were well-known opposition figures, lawyers and business people, with some already in prison for two years while others were in exile or still free.

-Activists Khayam Turki was handed a 48-year term while businessman Kamel Eltaief received the harshest penalty of 66 years in prison, added the lawyer.
+Activist Khayam Turki was handed a 48-year term while businessman Kamel Eltaief received the harshest penalty -- 66 years in prison, the list showed.

+The former leaders of the Islamist Ennahdha party, Abdelhamid Jelassi and Noureddine Bhiri, were sentenced to 13 and 43 years respectively, according to the list.

 Kamel Jendoubi, a rights advocate and former minister tried in absentia, slammed what he called a "judicial assassination" by the courts.